dotnet/csharplang/proposals/extensions.md

   - If namespaces imported by using-namespace directives in the given namespace or compilation unit directly contain extension types or methods, those will be considered second.

-TODO4(static) need to merge extension members and extension methods
+  - First, collect extension methods (only for the `expr` case):
+    - Check which extension methods in the current scope are eligible and add those to the set.

-  - First, try extension types:
+  - Then, collect members from extension types:
     - Check which extension types in the current scope are compatible with the given underlying type `Type` and collect resulting compatible substituted extension types.
     - Perform member lookup for `identifier` in each compatible substituted extension type.